tisquantum/sectors/README_OPERATION_RULES.md

 --- Factory IV: 6 customers
 -- As each good goes to a company, the customer marker is moved to that factory to demonstrate product sold, once it fills, the factory no longer can offer anymore product
 -- A customer will always buy the most complex product available first.
 This reflects the refinement of better factories.
+-- If all customers are serviced in a sector, the sectors score goes up by 1

 Units sold